claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - stand back to back, one describes a picture, the other draws it.
 - If still stuck for ideas, just google "icebreakers"
 - Use https://really.boring.website/ to play a game
+- Use costumes!
+Or just hats.
+A lot easier when everyone is remote.

 ## Links to Games Elsewhere